JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 But what about those `.h` files?
 I'll explain them in general terms later, but in brief those are called _header_ files and they can contain C language type definitions and C preprocessor directives.
-Header files should **not** have any functions in them.
+Header files should **not** have any functions in them (looking at you C++).
 You can think of headers as a definition of the application programming interface (API) offered by the `.c` flavored file that is used by other `.c` files.

 ### But What The Heck is a Makefile?

 I know all you cool kids are using the **"Ultra CodeShredder 3000™"** integrated development environment to write the next blockbuster app and building your project consists of mashing on "Ctrl-Meta-Shift-Alt-Super-B".
-But back in my day (and also today), lots of useful work got done by C programs built with Makefiles.
-A Makefile is a text file that contains recipes for working with files and programmers use it to automate building their program binaries from source (and other stuff too!) using the `make` utility.
+But back in my day, and also today, lots of useful work got done by C programs built with makefiles.
+A makefile is a text file that contains recipes for working with files and programmers use it to automate building their program binaries from source (and other stuff too!) using the [`make`][13] command-line utility.

 For instance, this little gem: